Flashback Query

 Database altered.

-So, that enables flashback for our database.
-We can query v$flashback_database_log to see what's going on
+flashback for our database.
+We can query v$flashback_database_log to see what's

 ESTIMATED_FLASHBACK_SIZE